Installing the Jetpack plugin

-- Log in to your site’s Dashboard (e.g. www.yourgroovydomain.com/wp-admin)
+- Log in to your site’s Dashboard (e.g. http://www.yourgroovydomain.com/wp-admin)

-- Install it by clicking the “Install Now” link.
+- Click the “Install Now” button.

 - Login with your WordPress.com account (or create one) and click “Authorize Jetpack”

 - Click the “Approve” button and wait for the connection process to finish.

 - Select your plan.
 You will be returned to your site’s Dashboard and see the message “Your Jetpack site is ready to go!”

 - Click “Activate recommended features” (optional)

 - If you don’t see a Plugins menu in your dashboard, then your site is likely on WordPress.com and you don’t need Jetpack – its features are already built in.